 6. Test your ads

 There are numerous elements you can test on your ad.
 This includes your photo, your call to action, or your title.
-These are all important elements that influence your ad’s performance.
+These are all significant elements that influence your ad’s performance.

 You’ll want to test each element individually and make small but noticeable changes.
 If you make too many changes, your results will be muddled.
 You won’t know which elements are positively influencing your ad.